-While it takes time, coaching and practice, learning to read the mirage will help you own long-range shooting.
+While it takes time, coaching and practice, learning to read mirage will help you own long-range shooting.

-Why it's important to become proficient reading the wind with a mirage:
+Why it's important to read mirage:

 - Gives you not only wind speed, but also value.